proacd.conf(5) ProL2TP Manual proacd.conf(5)

 SERVER DEFINITION

-tion endpoint parameters.
-The server definition begins with the key-
+destination endpoint parameters.
+The server definition begins with the

 domain name) of the RADIUS server.
 An open brace begins the content of